xinglin-zhao/scala-style-guide/README.md

     ...
   } catch {
     case NonFatal(e) =>
-      // handle exception; note that NonFatal does not match InterruptedException case e: InterruptedException =>
+      // Handle exception; note that NonFatal does not match InterruptedException. case e: InterruptedException =>
-      // handle InterruptedException
+      // Handle InterruptedException.
   }
   ```
   This ensures that we do not catch `NonLocalReturnControl` (as explained in [Return Statements](#return-statements)).